 Linux-on-Linux is Copyright 2005-2007 to National ICT Australia, the University of NSW, Matthew Chapman and Peter Chubb.
 It is licensed under the GNU Public Licence, version 2.0.

-- Get the virtual machine monitor (VMM) and patches from the Gelato CVS repository or get a release snapshot from this directory.
+- Get the virtual machine monitor (VMM) and patches as a release snapshot from this directory.

 Install the prerequisites:

 gcc(version >= 4.1)

 Create two copies of Linux kernel source.
 The patches from the CVS repository are usually against a recent kernel.org kernel.
 One tree will be for the host, and one for the guest.
 Call them, e.g.,

 $ cg-clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux-2.6.git linux-2.6-import